dergigi/dergigi.github.io/collections/_posts/2022-12-28-yesterday.markdown

 Day and all.

 Most people reminisce about the past.
 Everything was better, brighter, bigger, cheaper.
-The data says otherwise, as Hans Rosling showed so beautifully.
+The data says otherwise, as [Hans Rosling](https://youtu.be/hVimVzgtD6w) showed so beautifully.
 But feelings don't care about data.

 Some things were different, no doubt.
 The nominal price of a Hamburger was cheaper, no doubt.
 And yes, people weren't morbidly obese, or killing themselves with opioids, or horribly addicted to small screens in their pocket, and so on.
 See, now I'm doing it.
 Reminiscing about the past.

+{% include image.html name="mcdonalds.webp" %}

 I still haven't figured out what to do about days like these.
 Days when everything sucks.
 Days so dark that the brightness of yesterday seems borderline